Preparing for Submission

 Because abstracts are the only substantive portion of the article indexed in many electronic databases, and the only portion many readers read, authors need to ensure that they accurately reflect the content of the article.
 Unfortunately, information in abstracts often differs from that in the text.
 Authors and editors should work in the process of revision and review to ensure that information is consistent in both places.
 The format required for structured abstracts differs from journal to journal, and some journals use more than one format; authors need to prepare their abstracts in the format specified by the journal they have chosen.

 The ICMJE recommends that journals publish the clinical trial registration number at the end of the abstract.
-The ICMJE also recommends that, when a registration number is available, authors list that number the first time they use a trial acronym to refer to the trial they are reporting or to other trials that they mention in the manuscript.
-If the data have been deposited in a public repository, authors should state at the end of the abstract the data set name, repository name and number.
+The ICMJE also recommends that, when a registration number is available, authors list that number the ﬁrst time they use a trial acronym to refer to the trial they are reporting or to other trials that they mention in the manuscript.
+If the data have been deposited in a public repository and/or are being used in a secondary analysis, authors should state at the end of the abstract the unique, persistent data set identifier, repository name and number.

 Provide a context or background for the study (that is, the nature of the problem and its significance).
 State the specific purpose or research objective of, or hypothesis tested by, the study or observation.
 Cite only directly pertinent references, and do not include data or conclusions from the work being reported.